‘DWTS’ Pro Jenna Johnson Shares Never-Before-Seen Wedding Pics To Honor Dad Turk On His Birthday

 To the greatest man I have ever known… .
 HAPPY BIRTHDAY TURK!! .
 Thank you for being my rock.
 For always being the first person I want to call when I’m in need of some wisdom and encouragement.
 You have been and will remain the smartest, most caring, gentle, patient, and LOVING man on earth!!
 I love you deeply.
 And your love has taught me how to be loved and treated with respect.
 Thank you for being my Turk.
 Forever grateful that I was chosen to be your daughter ♥️ ( Keep swiping to see where I get all my dance moves )

-In the first photo, Jenna is seen in her reception dress, which was designed by Tony Ward for Kleinfeld Bridal as she kisses her father on his cheek.
-The stunning gown featured an embellished bodice and tulle skirt reported People Magazine.
-The second image shows the dress in a full-length image with Turk taken at the wedding and reception site.
+In the first photo, Jenna is seen in her reception dress, which was designed by Tony Ward for Kleinfeld Bridal, as she kisses her father on his cheek.
+The stunning gown featured an embellished bodice and tulle skirt, reported People Magazine.
+The second image shows her in a full-length image with Turk taken at the wedding and reception site.

 The third, fourth and fifth photos show the two as Jenna walked down the aisle towards Val.
 For the ceremony, Jenna wore a Vera Wang gown with sheer long sleeves and a mermaid silhouette.
 She paired that with a custom-made crystal headpiece, long veil, and breathtaking diamond circle earrings which hugged her earlobes.
 There were also full-length images of father and daughter featured shortly after the ceremony.